Note: This event has now ended.

 Working with mixed-mode survey data?
-Join this free webinar, run by CLS and Survey Futures, to understand the challenges of using mixed-mode survey data and learn statistical methods to handle these in practice.
+This webinar recording will introduce users to the challenges of using mixed-mode survey data and demonstrate statistical methods to handle these in practice.

 About the event